IP-CAM/Ovesio-AI-Module-for-OC-v.2.3.x-v.3.x/README.md

 - The cron job:
   - Runs every 5 minutes
   - Processes up to **50 entries per execution**
-  - Triggers both translation and description generation
+  - Triggers translations, description and meta tag generation
 - The cron URL and hash are available in the **General** tab

 ---